Ultimate Japan Tour

 Friday Day 13 - Golf.
 Narita Golf Club, Chiba.

+Seemingly forever suited to become a golf course, designed by Gary Player, who won all four of the world’s major golf championships, the Narita Golf Club course quickly became referred to as one of the most memorable in Japan.
+The holes make use of the level marshes and plains that curve subtly among small groves.
+Player has said, ‘Lots of places seemed to be asking to be hole locations from the very start’.
 This course design takes the fullest advantage of its undulating conditions.
 The tree lines and perfectly placed water hazards add great definition and astounding character.
 It hosted the first US PGA Tour sanctioned tournament, the ‘2017 Japan Airlines Championship’ and many legendary players were impressed by the well-maintained green conditions.
-The average golfers can enjoy a round if they play according to their skills as the course is enjoyable for all levels of golfers.
+The average golfers enjoy a round if they play according to their skills as the course is enjoyable for all levels.

-After your golf and suitable refreshments, we return to the Prince Hotel to prepare for tonight’s included farewell dinner which will be around and under the railway at Yurakucho station.
+After your golf and suitable refreshments, we return to the Prince Hotel to prepare for tonight’s dinner which will be around and under the railway at Yurakucho station.
 Thereafter it’s a free night to enjoy on the town – and this is Friday night in Tokyo.

 Saturday Day 14 – Depart